RMLio/ap-data-to-dashboard/README.md

 Make sure you have installed:

-* A Linux platform with a bash shell
+* A platform with a bash shell
 * Node >= 22 with npm
 * Java version 17, e.g. 17.0.10-tem